Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Results and Discussion

 On DGP2, the results are uniformly strong.
-ACFS achieves statistically significant advantages over all four competitors in every $\lambda$ configuration (all $p_{\mathrm{Holm}}\leq 0.001$).
-Against GP-BO specifically, the effect sizes are moderate to large ($r_{rb}=0.485$--$0.767$, win rates 64\%--76\%), representing a qualitative shift relative to DGP1 where the two methods were indistinguishable.
-This contrast arises because GP-BO's stationary process surrogate cannot adapt to the asymmetric, right-skewed distributional shifts induced by log-normal marginals, while ACFS's GRF-based conditional sampling tracks these shifts locally.
-The near-perfect win rates against KDE-SO on DGP2 (97\%--99\%) reflect the particular fragility of a global KDE surrogate under pronounced distributional endogeneity with heavy upper tails.
+ACFS achieves statistically significant advantages over all four competitors in every $\lambda$ configuration (all $p_{\mathrm{Holm}}<0.001$).
+Against GP-BO specifically, the effect sizes are moderate to large ($r_{rb}=0.505$--$0.829$, win rates 66\%--81\%), representing a qualitative shift relative to DGP1 where the two methods were indistinguishable.
+This contrast arises because GP-BO's stationary response-surface surrogate does not explicitly represent the asymmetric, right-skewed conditional distributional shifts induced by log-normal marginals, while ACFS's GRF-based conditional sampling tracks these shifts locally.
+The near-perfect win rates against KDE-SO on DGP2 (96\%--99\%) reflect the particular fragility of a global KDE surrogate under pronounced distributional endogeneity with heavy upper tails.